fluxxset/Brutforcing-Metamask-seed/README.md

 `pip install -r requirements.txt`

+`touch valid.txt`

-replace your api key with XXXXXXXX in brut.py script. you can get api key from( https://etherscan.io/) you can use `nano brut2.py` command to edit file.
+now replace your api key with XXXXXXXX in brut.py script. you can get api key from( https://etherscan.io/) you can use `nano brut2.py` command to edit file.

 `nohup python3 brut2.py &`

 excute `top` to running process

-now you can close ssh connection with `exit` and script will run on cloud 24x7.
+now you can close ssh connection with `exit` and script will run on cloud 24x7 and all cracked accounts will be strored in `valid.txt` file.

 if you dont have Digitalocean account use below link to create new onw and get 100$ free credit. https://m.do.co/c/8f7b157b0fa2